Keriz/imx7-iis-fpga2wifi/notes.md

 ```

 - Configure git on your host machine beforehand
-- From Yocto User Guide provided by NXP (YUG)
+- Pulled from Yocto User Guide provided by NXP (YUG), this downloads a manifest which contains all the repositories with the sub layers.
+Run the environnment with proper configuration variables and gives access to bitbake command and devtool.
+Be sure that the `MACHINE="imx7ulpevk"` is then properly configured in `build/conf/local.conf`.

 ```bash
 repo init -u https://source.codeaurora.org/external/imx/imx-manifest \